uetuluk/disco-diffusion-ui/Guide.md

 ### Disco Diffusion UI

-After you setup Discoart to use your custom diffusion model, you can should create a `model.private.yml` file inside the Docker container to tell the UI about your models.
+After you setup Discoart to use your custom diffusion model, you should create a `model.private.yml` file inside the Docker container to tell the UI about your models.
 You can simply use the same `models.yml` in the previous step after renaming it.

 ```bash
 docker run -p 8501:8501 -e SERVER_LOCATION="<SERVER LOCATION>" -e CUSTOM_MODELS='true' -v "$(pwd)"/models.yml:/app/models.private.yml:ro  uetuluk/disco-diffusion-ui:latest